ashishtele/ashishtele.github.io/_posts/2020-03-19-Human_Mobility_COVID19.md

 ---
 layout: single
-title: Human Mobility data and COVID-19
+title: Human Mobility Data and COVID-19
 author: Ashish Tele
 excerpt: "Human mobility data has been pivotal in many fields.
 We can leverage the mobility data to track current issues."
 description: "Human mobility data has been pivotal in many fields.
 We can leverage the mobility data to track current issues."